GEX Explained

 Let's break down actual GEX charts so you can see these concepts in action:

-GEX Chart Example 1 showing liquidity shelves and gamma pockets
+GEX Chart Example 1 showing positive and negative gamma zones

 GEX Chart Example 2 showing heavy negative gamma environment